 Elon Musk, Richard Branson, and I represent very different approaches to entrepreneurship, ranging from rocket ships to consumer internet to holiday tour packages.
-You might not think we have much in common.
-But when you look more deeply, you can see that all of us followed the fundamental law of choosing bad competition.

 If you can find a valuable market which has been overlooked, or where your competitors are lazy or stuck in their ways, you can beat that competition, no matter how big or rich those other players might be.